Skip to content

 --------

->>> from safeds.data.tabular.typing import Integer, Schema, String
+>>> from safeds.data.tabular.typing import ColumnType, Schema

->>> schema.get_column_type("A")
+>>> schema.get_column_type("a")

 """

-return self._schema[column_name]
+return _PolarsColumnType(self._schema[name])

 Parameters: